jimfinnis/angortplugins/README.md

     cmake ..
     make

 You should end up with a load of *.angso* files.
+Running

+    sudo make install

+should then install them into '/usr/local/share/angort'.

 # Old documentation
-The old build system still survives, as the various *build*, *buildall* and *reallybuildall* files.
+> The old build system still survives, as the various *build*,
+> *buildall* and *reallybuildall* files.
 This describes it.
+> **DO NOT USE** unless you really have to **OR** want to understand
+> how to build Angort plugins (CMake can be a bit hard to read).

 I've deliberately kept the build structure very simple - there's just a